henzk/django-productline/docs/index.rst

   - for templates(``django.template.loaders.app_directories.Loader``)
   - and static files (``django.contrib.staticfiles.finders.AppDirectoriesFinder``)

-- Templates are composed using `django-overextends <http://github.com/stephenmcd/django-overextends>`_
+- Templates are refined using `django-overextends <http://github.com/stephenmcd/django-overextends>`_
 - Javascript can be composed using `featuremonkey.js <http://github.com/henzk/featuremonkey.js>`_
 - CSS is composable by simple concatenation.

-Also, it provides some help to manage your products' individual configurations e.g. webserver and database configuration.